How To Make A Gathered Summer Skirt | Madam Sew

 2 pocket panels (6 x 10.5)

-The shorter sides of the main panel pieces and the longer sides of the side panel pieces should run parallel to the selvage edge.
-A selvage is the tightly woven edge of a fabric.
-It prevents the side edges of the fabric from raveling or fraying.
+The shorter sides of the main panel pieces and the longer sides of the side panel pieces should run parallel to the selvage edge (The tightly woven edge of your fabric).
+It prevents the side edges of the fabric from unraveling or fraying.

 Use the measurements in the chart below to cut the size you need.